 The steering wheel lock is pretty self-explanatory.
 It is a device that locks the steering wheel in place, so the car cannot be stolen.

 There are two parts to the steering wheel lock.
-It will have the locking mechanism and an external construction that attaches directly to the steering wheel.
+It will have a locking mechanism, and an external construction that attaches directly to the steering wheel.
 The most popular model is “The Club.”

 Do Steering Wheel Locks Work?